khudgins/documentation/agent/linux/installService.rst

 Invocation
 ~~~~~~~~~~

-This script is called automatically by enstratus during the  deployment start for services with a service image.
+This script is called automatically by enStratus during the deployment start for services with a service image.

 Dependencies
 ~~~~~~~~~~~~

-* The server requires support for uncompressing the service image file (ie unzip/gzip/bzip2)
+The server requires support for uncompressing the service image file (ie unzip/gzip/bzip2)

 Permission
 ~~~~~~~~~~